 Transparent Assignment Design Workshops

 Transparent Assignment Design (TAD) holds the promise of increasing student success.
 In these morning or afternoon workshops, faculty from diverse disciplines engage in a reflective dialogue about a key course assignment.
 Open to any faculty and offered throughout the year, attendees will revise a key assignment to make sure that the rationale, instructions, and criteria for success are clearly designed to optimize student success.
-Look for workshop dates and sign-up forms on the Commons page.
+Contact the CATL office to find out more about TAD workshops.

 Learning Circles